Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 Not at all.

-Are you sure that none of the detainees suffered ill-treatment, torture or beatings?
+Are you sure that none of the detainees suffered from ill-treatment, torture or beatings?

-Maybe someone tried to escape or do something crazy.
-Maybe they were pacified and controlled.
+Maybe someone was trying to escape or do something crazy.
+Perhaps such people were pacified and controlled.
 Quite possible.
 But there was nothing that could be called systematic torture.

-Were you allowed to speak to other detainees?
+Were you allowed to talk to other detainees?

-You have been allowed to make several calls.
+You are allowed to make several calls.
 To whom and under what conditions?

 I called my son, daughter and granddaughters.
-And I spoke to the leaders of my companies, the CEO of Kingdom Holding, the head of my personal office, and the general secretary of my foundation.
+And spoke with the heads of my companies, the CEO of Kingdom Holding, the head of my personal office and general secretary my fund.

 Probably yes.